One common mistake gardeners make is not following proper potato prep. Is this you?

 I personally love planting Yukon Gold potatoes.
 They are so buttery and delicious.
 Who can resist that?

-But honestly, there are hundreds of varieties of potatoes out in the world that are available to anyone to plant.
-You need to plant the one that grows well for your area.
+You should plant the one that grows well for your area.
 You can find out what those varieties are by visiting your local garden center, talking to your neighbor or your local Extension service.
+Seed magazines also have very good information when it comes to choosing the best new potatoes for your growing season.

 What about when to plant?

 Is there a list of best dates to plant potatoes?
+When is the right time to plant?

 Well, in Kansas, we like to plant potatoes around St. Patrick’s Day.
 Be sure to check on your zone to see when the best time to plant your potatoes would be.
 My location is Zone 6a and I plant my garden veggies and fruits in accordance with guidelines for that specific zone.
+But in reality, I use soil temperature to determine planting.
+Soil temperature is the best indication that your garden soil is ready for planting.

 This depends on weather conditions, but I remember many years of planting potatoes on March 17.
 I have actually been planting my potatoes a week or two later than this date the past few years.
 But this year, I’m planting a group on March 1 to hit the early Farmer’s Market dates.
+Sometimes, this doesn’t work – It really depends upon what the weather is up to.

-5 Different Ways to Plant Potatoes
+5 Different Ways to Plant Baby Prepped Potatoes

 Once you’ve prepped your seed potatoes, you can plant them in whatever way works best for you.
 Let’s talk about a few ways that you can grow potatoes wherever you are.